 - Download the uploaded files.

 You may be interested in transferring one file type at a time if you don't want all your previous data to be moved from your Android phone to your iPhone.
 This may be because you don't want your old videos on your new phone, or you only want your old videos on your new phone.
-We have articles on these in more detail, introducing useful solutions such as 4 Methods to Transfer Contacts from Android to iPhone.
+We have articles on these in more details, introducing useful solutions to transfer messages, videos, notes and etc. from Android to iPhone.
 Within this article, we will show you briefly how you can move music files (.mp3) from your Android to your iPhone.

 - Connect your Android phone to your PC and open the file explorer.

 - Locate the download music files on the Android.
-They are usually in a folder called Music on your internal storage, but if you moved them, you will need to find them.
+They are usually in a folder called Music on your internal storage, but if you moved them, you will need to find them out.

 - Copy these files to an accessible folder on your PC.